 DEBRA SPARK is the author of five books of fiction, including Unknown Caller, The Pretty Girl, and Good for the Jews.
 Other books include Curious Attractions: Essays on Fiction Writing, and the anthology Twenty Under Thirty.

 Her short work has appeared in Agni, AWP Writers’ Chronicle, the Boston Globe, the Cincinnati Review, the Chicago Tribune, Epoch, Esquire, Five Points, Food and Wine, Harvard Review, Huffington Post, Maine Magazine, Narrative, New England Travel and Life, the New England Review, the New York Times, Ploughshares, salon.com, the San Francisco Chronicle, the Washington Post, Yankee, and Yale Alumni Quarterly, among other places.
-In addition to writing book reviews, fiction, articles, and essays, she has a side specialty in writing about home and design in New England, including a decade of work for Maine Home+Design and, more recently, for Decor Maine, Down East, Interiors Boston, New England Home, and Yankee.
+In addition to writing book reviews, fiction, articles, and essays, she has a side specialty in writing about home and design in New England, including a decade of work for Maine Home+Design and, more recently, for Decor Maine, Down East, Dwell, Interiors Boston, New England Home, and Yankee.
 She has been the recipient of several awards including a National Endowment for the Arts fellowship, a Bunting Institute fellowship from Radcliffe College, Wisconsin Institute Fellowship, Pushcart Prize, Michigan Literary Fiction Award, and John Zacharis/Ploughshares award for best first book.
 A graduate of Yale University and the Iowa Writers’ Workshop, she is a professor at Colby College and teaches in the MFA Program for Writers at Warren Wilson College.
 She lives with her husband and son in North Yarmouth, Maine.